event

 In this live webinar, we unpack the reality behind these pressures using insights from 114 SCM educators across more than 80 universities worldwide.
 Based on Inchainge’s Annual Trends in Education Survey, this session explores how educators are actually spending their time, what challenges demand the most attention, and why so many courses are being redesigned today.

-You’ll hear data-driven insights, peer perspectives, and practical reflections from a panel of experienced educators, who will be announced soon, on how they are navigating relevance, engagement, assessment, and scale in 2026.
+You’ll hear data-driven insights, peer perspectives, and practical reflections from a panel of experienced educators on how they are navigating relevance, engagement, assessment, and scale in 2026.

 What you’ll gain from this session: